fonnesbeck/Bios6301/slides/lecture10_oop.md

 ## S3 Classes

-When a generic function is called, R will then *dispatch* the call to the proper class method, meaning that it will reroute the call to a function defined for the object’s class.
+When a generic function is called, R will then *dispatch* the call to the proper class method, meaning that it will reroute the call to a function defined for the object's class.

 **The advantage to the user** is that we get a *uniform interface* to different classes.

-* If a function is new to you, just try running `plot` on the function’s output; it will likely work.
+* If a function is new to you, just try running `plot` on the function's output; it will likely work.

 **The advantage to the programmer** is polymorphism allows writing fairly general code, without worrying about what type of object is being manipulated, because the underlying class mechanisms take care of that.